-The Local Employment and Economic Development Committee (LEED) provides recommendations across a range of policies relevant for local development including local employment and skills, entrepreneurship, the social economy, social innovation, and culture and creative industries.
+The Local Employment and Economic Development Committee (LEED) provides recommendations across a range of policies relevant for local development including local employment and skills, entrepreneurship, the OECD Local Forum, the social economy, social innovation, and culture and creative industries.
 Its Trento Centre for Local Development has been building capacity for local actors since 2003.